bhmj/goblocks/README.md

 ## What is it?

-A set of useful Go packages and a simple backend application framework.
+**It's a set of useful Go packages and a simple backend application framework.**

 Some packages like `limitmap`, `retry` or `conftool` can be used separately, others have internal dependencies (mostly to the `log` package) and are best used together.

 The main thing that joins all these packages together is that they all supposed to work as part of Go backend service providing some API and/or web output.
-The complex of these packages is an `app` framework package.
+The blend of these packages is the `app` framework package.
 IT allows to create a pretty advanced backend service in a matter of minutes.

 Any service built with Goblocks app framework contains out of the box:
  - Ready-to-run **HTTP server** with TLS support